This section of PALawHelp.org has information and resources about issues relating to Wills and Estates in Pennsylvania.

 Small Estates

-Information on small estates from the Erie County Bar Association (February 2019)
+Information on he administration of small estates from the Erie County Bar Association (June 2023)

 Trusts